Artem9999999999999999999999/AbScan/README.md

 # Tool repository for the identification of structurally critical amino acids in CDR1 and CDR2 antibodies
 ## Description of the project
 The goal of the project is to develop a tool for identifying structurally critical amino acids in CDR1 and CDR2 antibodies.

+## Installation instructions

+Download the zip archive.
+To start, use src/AbScan.py

 ## Repository structure
 data/ - folder with source data